Practivio/amazon/content/products/800-series-30-in-built-in-smart-combination-electric-convection-wall-oven-and-speed-microwave-in-black-stainless-steel-B086H2ST2Q/index.md

 ---
 title: "800 Series 30 in.
 Built-in Smart Combination Electric Convection Wall Oven and Speed Microwave in Black Stainless Steel"
-description: "bosch built under double oven: Data-driven ranking using the Practivio Score™.
+description: "best value combination microwave: Data-driven ranking using the Practivio Score™.
 Positioned by quality, value, demand, findability, momentum."
-keywords: ["bosch built under double oven"]
+keywords: ["best value combination microwave"]
-seo_title: "bosch built under double oven — Compare (2025)"
+seo_title: "best value combination microwave — Look Elsewhere (2025)"
 canonicalURL: "/products/800-series-30-in-built-in-smart-combination-electric-convection-wall-oven-and-speed-microwave-in-black-stainless-steel-B086H2ST2Q/"
 ---

-**🛒 Practivio Score™:** 421 — _Compare_
+**🚫 Practivio Score™:** 352 — _Look Elsewhere_

-*If you're comparing **bosch built under double oven**, **[800 Series 30 in.
+*If you're comparing **best value combination microwave**, **[800 Series 30 in.
 Built-in Smart Combination Electric Convection Wall Oven and Speed Microwave in Black Stainless Steel](https://www.amazon.com/dp/B086H2ST2Q?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
 [Shop “800 Series 30 in.
 Built-in Smart Combination Electric Convection Wall Oven and Speed Microwave in Black Stainless Steel” on Amazon](https://www.amazon.com/dp/B086H2ST2Q?tag=practivio-20)
-Holding rank **164 of 276**, this Wall Ovens is evaluated within the **Top Tier tier** of Wall Ovenses.
+Holding rank **250 of 275**, this Combination Microwave & Wall Ovens is evaluated within the **Top Tier tier** of Combination Microwave & Wall Ovenses.
-Practivio lists it under **Compare** for further evaluation.
+Practivio suggests you **look elsewhere**.

 ### What the signals indicate
-Price: ranked 264 of 276 (top 96% by affordability).
+Price: ranked 261 of 275 (top 95% by affordability).
-Reviews: ranked 204 of 276 (top 74% for total count).
+Reviews: ranked 259 of 275 (top 95% for total count).
-Rating: ranked  of 276 (top % on star average).
+Rating: ranked  of 275 (top % on star average).
-Demand: ranked  of 276 (top % for recent purchases).
+Demand: ranked  of 275 (top % for recent purchases).

 ### Position in tier
 Comparisons remain tier-specific.

 ### How it compares to the Hidden Gem
-The Top Tier Hidden Gem carries a score of 698.00 on the Practivio scale.
+The Top Tier Hidden Gem carries a score of 775.00 on the Practivio scale.
-This pick trails the Hidden Gem by 277.00 points.
+This pick trails the Hidden Gem by 423.00 points.
 Treat it as a baseline for judging competing picks in the same class.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B00N45FU58?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B081ZS7VSM?tag=practivio-20)

 ### FAQ: Inclusion criteria
 We enforce baseline eligibility requirements.